 Waard Schade is a Netherlands based closed book Income Protection insurance business.
-The Company was established in 1990 and is a Naamloze Vennootschap.
+The Company was established in 1990 and is a limited company (Dutch: "Naamloze Vennootschap").
 The principal activity of the Company consists of the servicing of a long-term income protection insurance business, which was put in run-off in 2009 and is closed to new business since then.